 Historic Edinburgh is the capital city of Scotland and home to its Parliament.
 The city has a natural scenic setting and has been described as one of the most beautiful cities in Europe.
 Home to many historic buildings, the most famous attraction is Edinburgh Castle, drawing many visitors from around the world.
 This compact city of half a million is known for its hilly setting, history and tradition while also hosting a thriving contemporary arts and culture scene.
 The city hosts a number of international festivals, and its art galleries, unique shops, and restaurants that give it a very cosmopolitan flavor.
 It is also a university town, enrolling 100,000 students in many universities across the city.

-This program takes place at Edinburgh Napier University, a modern institution spread over three campuses enrolling 18,000 students.
+This program is based at Edinburgh Napier University, a modern institution spread over three campuses enrolling 18,000 students.
 ENU is known for its practical bent, with a focus on curricula and training for 21st-century employment.
 HWS and other international students will study alongside local Scottish students for an integrated learning experience.
 As do other British universities, ENU provides students with the opportunity for self-directed study and research under the guidance of faculty mentors and instructors.
 To enhance the cultural experience, study abroad students may join any student society, club or sport offered by ENU and may also sign up for outings to arts and cultural events in the city through the Student Union.

 Students who participate in this program can select courses from a variety of departments, including but not limited to computer science, English literature, history, music, physics, sociology, criminal justice and women’s studies.
 Note that admission to most courses in music is by portfolio.
 The standard course load is comprised of three ENU course modules, for which students will receive 4 HWS credits.
 Students may mix and match classes from different faculties and academic fields across any of the campuses.